 Gastric Sleeve Surgery

+Are you considering gastric sleeve surgery because you’ve tried diets and exercise for years and still have a lot of weight to lose?
 In this type of surgery, part of the stomach is removed, leaving the remaining part in the form of a sleeve or tube, which connects the esophagus to the small intestine.
 The gastric sleeve helps reduce the stomach’s surface up to 70%, leaving it to approximately the size of a tennis ball.
 It is a procedure that does not alter the digestive system and allows for a faster recovery after surgery.

 Pros and Cons of Sleeve Surgery

 - Short stay in the hospital.

 - Increased risk of problems related to surgery.

 - Shortage of vitamins and multinutrients in the body.

 Gastric Sleeve Surgery it’s different from Gastric Bypass Surgery